KuoLiu5951/no_bug/Project2/README.md

      Our team discussed how to link buttons to functions.
      --02/02/2019:
      Our team failed to connect Ruby with GUI using glade and decided to use Ruby Shoes.
+     --02/03/2019:
+     Our team implemented the class "deck", and learned how to use Shoes to design and implement GUI.
+     --02/04/2019:
+     Our team implemented the function that updates the cards, and create functions of according buttons.
+     Our team worked around the clock.
+     --02/05/2019:
+     Our team implemented more functions of the buttons, and implemented the methods that the board would update the card chosen after player choose a set.
+And our team debug the code at the eleventh hour.